-Until recently, there were no repair verifications for out-of-service vehicle defects conducted at inspection sites.
+Until recently, there were no repair verifications for out-of-service vehicle defects, conducted at inspection sites.
 Repair verifications were attempted at a later time, often resulting in additional man hours and sometimes, travel costs to go to carriers' places of business.
 By implementing a policy to conduct repair verifications for certain out-of-service vehicle defects at inspection sites, productivity and funding can be saved and utilized for conducting additional safety initiatives.
+In the first two quarters of FFY 2021, a total of 580 repair verifications were conducted at inspections sites, on NYS domiciled carriers with out-of-service vehicle defect inspection reports.